AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 62%

 GBP optimization is almost universal at 92%, which lines up neatly with the 46% of respondents showing up in Local Pack results.
-But there's a gap worth pausing on: while 92% have optimised their GBP profile, only 70% are actively managing NAP citations — the consistent name, address, and phone number details that appear across directories.
+But there's a gap worth pausing on: while 92% have optimized their GBP profile, only 70% are actively managing NAP citations — the consistent name, address, and phone number details that appear across directories.
 That matters because NAP consistency is what underpins GBP accuracy in the first place.
 Polishing your profile while letting citations go inconsistent is a bit like repainting the front door while the foundations are cracking.

 The other concern is location-specific landing pages, adopted by only 62% of respondents.
 So a meaningful share of practitioners are putting real effort into their map presence (GBP) without the supporting landing page web content that reinforces it.
 The listing gets people interested.
 The landing page is what should be there when they follow through.